oktadev/okta-blog/_source/_posts/2020-08-07-spring-boot-remote-vs-local-tokens.md

 <a name="changelog"></a>
 **Changelog**:

 * Dec 22, 2020: Updated post to work with Spring Boot 2.4.1 and explicitly set the OAuth scope, as Spring Security no longer provides a default value.
+(Thanks for the suggestion Wolf!)